segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/salesforce-marketing-cloud/index.md

 | Hub        | Campaigns               | Read              |

-**If you already have a Salesforce Marketing Cloud Segment Destination**, you can choose to re-use the client ID, client secret and subdomain setup for the destination.
+**If you already have a Salesforce Marketing Cloud Segment Destination**, you can choose to re-use the client ID, client secret and subdomain set up for the destination.
 To enable the permissions required for the source:

 1. Log in to your Salesforce Marketing Cloud account.
 2. Click your name in the top-right corner of the screen and select "Administration".